jaydenchen12/IdentificationWithHandWriting/README.md

-# Identification With Handwriting
+# Signature-Matching-With-Tensorflow
-Machine learning project written in golang
+Machine learning project written python using tensorflow

 Provides signature identification from a dataset of signatures